paradisec-archive/digitising_manuscripts/index.md

 Having the camera attached to a stable, ruled post is great for keeping your set-up consistant from day to day.
 If you need to shift things around in your space, the entire set-up can be moved as is.
 Having a solid base on which to put your notebooks or documents is also a fine feature.
 The base on this model is a bit small.
 If you need to build up the base to create an expanded, level for larger notebooks to fit, perhaps place some books you may have nearby around the photostand's base to create an enlarged, even platform.
 Or get a piece of plywood and clamp it to the photo stand base.

 The downside to using a photo stand is the cost.
-Pricing for these can be a bit expensive.
+Pricing for these can be expensive.
 The Reprokid is one of Kaiser's less expensive models and it works very well for our purposes.

 <p align="center">
   <img width="300" src="images/imgcap-photostand-remote3.jpg">